exhibitjs/exhibit/README.md

   .build('folder-b', {watch: true});
 ```

-The `{watch: true}` option tells Exhibit to continue watching the source directory and **incrementally** rebuild files when they change.
+The `{watch: true}` option tells Exhibit to continue watching the source directory and incrementally rebuild files when they change.
 There are no temp files and it's *fast*.

 ## Demo

-Until better docs exist, here is a [demo repo](https://github.com/exhibitjs/demo) to show how Exhibit can be used to build a simple front-end app.
+Until proper docs exist, here is a [demo repo](https://github.com/exhibitjs/demo) to show how Exhibit can be used to build a simple front-end app.

 ## Building

 The first argument to `.build()` is the destination path.
 An empty dir will be created here if necessary.

-The optional second argument is an options object with these properties:
+The optional second argument is an options object with these boolean properties:

-- `watch` – watch the source directory and rebuild things incrementally when files change.
+- `watch` – watches the source directory and rebuilds files incrementally when they change.
 (Omit this if you just want to build and then exit.)

-- `serve` – serve up the destination directory using Connect.
+- `serve` – serves up the destination directory using Connect.

-- `browserSync` – wires your built app up with BrowserSync so you get live-reloading pages when you edit files.
+- `browserSync` – wires everything up with BrowserSync so you get live-reloading pages whenever changes are written.

-- `open` – open the site in your browser (this option only works in conjunction with `serve`).
+- `open` – opens the site in your browser (this option only works in conjunction with `serve`).

-- `verbose` – print out a **lot** of extra info about what's going in and out of each plugin.
+- `verbose` – prints out a **lot** of extra info about what's going in and out of each plugin.

-(Shortcut: you can pass `true` instead of an options object – this enables the options `watch`, `serve`, `browserSync` and `open`.
-This is a typical set of options for hacking on a frontend app.
-You can also pass an object after that to further adjust the options.)
+(Shortcut: you can pass `true` instead of an options object – this enables the four options `watch`, `serve`, `browserSync` and `open` all at once.
+This is a typical configuration for hacking on a frontend app.)

+### Callbacks?

-The `.build()` method returns a promise, so you can get notified when it's done using `.build('folder-b').then(function (changes) {...});`.
+The `.build()` method returns a promise, so if you want to be notified when it's done: `.build('folder-b').then(function (changes) {...});`.
 (NB. 'done' means all files have been built – note that if `watch` is enabled, Exhibit will continue watching and rebuilding even after this promise resolves, until you exit the process or call `stop()`.)

 ## Load paths